RJube0505/p8105_hw5_jr4392/hw5.md

 ![](hw5_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-The red line is the average estimate versus the true average.
+The line is the average estimate versus the true average.
 Mean estimates are very close to the true mean.
-The blue line is the mean estimate of the rejected nulls versus the true mean.
+The red point is the mean estimate of the rejected nulls versus the true mean.
 When the mean is 0, 1, 2, 3, and 4, the sample means of the rejected nulls are not approximately equal to the true value of the mean because the power is not large enough.
 As the power increases or the effect size increases, the sample mean estimate will be very close to the mean.